 - Character development.
 Think of what changes have happened to the personality of a character and what features does he/she has now.
 Describe the progress of a person, even if it means decreasing (person becomes less interesting, less dynamic, etc.).

 It will be much easier to learn how to write an analytical essay if you follow the particular structure in your work.
 Usually, it consists of the common points that can be used for any character.
 Building a “skeleton” of your essay will help you to organize your creative process.
 In fact, the structure is pretty the same as in other academic papers.
-The best option is to follow a five-paragraph character analysis essay outline:
+The best option is to follow a five-paragraph character analysis essay structure:

-- Body paragraph one
+- First body paragraph

-- Body paragraph two
+- Second body paragraph

-- Body paragraph three
+- Third body paragraph